 The crown prosecutor can withdraw a criminal charge prior to a plea.
 The crown prosecutor has power under common law and criminal code to withdraw a charge.
-The judge has limited control over crown’s power for withdrawal of charges.
-If a person enters plea a crown can only withdraw the charge with the leave of court.
+The judge has limited control over the crown’s power for the withdrawal of charges.
+If a person enters a plea a crown can only withdraw the charge with the leave of court.
 A crown prosecutor may withdraw charges for a variety of reasons, including:

-However, having an uncooperative complainant usually does not help the crown to prove their case beyond a reasonable doubt against accused.
-If the complainant changes his or her mind and does not want to proceed with allegations, and/or where the complainant changes their evidence, the crown may decide to withdraw the charges but there could be repercussions against complainant.
-Do not proceed with such decision without consulting a criminal lawyer.
+However, having an uncooperative complainant usually does not help the crown to prove their case beyond a reasonable doubt against the accused.
+If the complainant changes his or her mind and does not want to proceed with allegations, and/or where the complainant changes their evidence, the crown may decide to withdraw the charges but there could be repercussions against the complainant.
+Do not proceed with such a decision without consulting a criminal lawyer.

 Criminal Lawyer Navdeep Dhindsa will help you call 437 998 1429